 Before we get into how clinics use hospital ice in a healthcare setting, let’s first talk about the types of ice cubes popular with healthcare.

-Flake ice is also a popular choice, especially with physical therapy clinics, because like nugget ice, it’s moldable and easy to chew.
+Flake ice machines are also a popular choice, especially with physical therapy clinics, because like nugget ice, it’s moldable and easy to chew.
 Flake ice is primarily used for seafood and salad displays, but it also quite effective in healthcare settings as well.

 Let go into the reasons hospital ice is so vital to healthcare industries.